 Throughout your specialisation you will gain the solid grounding to become problem-solving engineers.
-Some of the typical problems include those around future energy, sustainable engineering, food, water, and the need for materials innovation to name a few.
+Some of the typical problems include those around future energy, sustainable engineering, food, water, and the innovative materials for advanced technology to name a few.
 In this degree accredited both by Engineering NZ and the internationally-recognised Institution of Chemical Engineers, we will train you in engineering topics such as process, materials, design, and systems engineering.